 You doubt yourself.

-How many ideas have you have within the past few months that you’ve scrapped because you didn’t think you had it in you to achieve it?
+How many ideas have you had within the past few months that you’ve scrapped because you didn’t think you had it in you to achieve it?
 Many, I assume.
-We are our own worst enemies and usually it’s nobody but ourselves holding us back.
-The greatest of people within society and even those who have passed, started off with a goal.
+We are our own worst enemies and usually, it’s nobody but ourselves holding us back.
+The greatest of people within society and even those who have passed started off with a goal.
 It sounds cliche, I know.
 But it doesn’t change the fact that it’s true.
 If you work hard and continue working, you have a better chance of succeeding in what you want, than those sitting doubting themselves.
-This isn’t all bad thought.
+This isn’t all bad though.
 Doubt is reasonably healthy.
 Just try to learn how to work past them.
 Believe in your goal.
 No matter how big or small.
 Because if you don’t, nobody else will.

 It’s hard to keep going when failure hits.
 It sucks and sometimes it hurts.
 You wonder if there is any point in trying again.
 Usually, people don’t.
 This is the case with millions of people each year trying to get fit.
 They don’t see results and, before you know it, they’ve sold their gym weights for a popcorn machine in their house.
 Let failure be a stepping stone.
 For it really is.
 I’m trying to change my perspective of failure too.
 If you fail, it means you tried and so you have a better chance of getting it right the next time.
 Keep going.
 Fail again.
 And again.
 And again after that.
 If you don’t succeed, fair enough.
 But you’re getting better at what you do.

 Do what you need to do, to get to where you want to be.
 Sometimes it means spending less time with family, or ditching a few friends.
 Staying up late and working until sunrise.
 It’s not a race; but if you do nothing, you’re not going to reach the finish line.
 Believe in your goals, no matter how ridiculous they sound to others.